Matthijs Wibier

 Professional Summary

-My research interests lie in the political, social, and intellectual culture of the Roman Empire (with forays into Late Antiquity).
-I am fascinated by how texts and information circulated and what people did with them.
-I am equally interested in studying intellectual traditions, the materiality of texts, and the interactions of texts and society.
-I have worked mostly on Roman legal culture and legal literature, but my interests span ancient scholarship and philosophy, reading culture and education, Latin and Greek prose, administration and imperialism, the experiences of individuals other than the male elite, as well as papyrology, textual criticism, and epigraphy.
+My research focuses on the political, social, and intellectual history of the Roman Empire (primarily the Principate but with forays into Late Antiquity).
+I am fascinated by the circulation of texts and information, and what people did with them.
+This includes studying intellectual traditions, the materiality of texts, and the interactions between texts and society.
+While I have worked primarily on Roman legal culture and legal literature, my interests span a wide range of topics, including ancient scholarship and philosophy, reading culture and education, Latin and Greek prose, administration and imperialism, and the experiences of individuals beyond the elite men who dominate our evidence.
+I am a huge proponent of epigraphy, papyrology, and the study of manuscript-based textual transmission.

-I am currently in the final stages of a monograph on Roman legal scholarship in the Early Empire and, with Professor Dario Mantovani (Collège de France), a large collaborative volume that traces the circulation, use, and reception of Roman legal literature in Late Antiquity.
+(1) The Roman jurists of the earlier empire and the continued circulation of their works in later centuries.
+I am in the final stages of a monograph on Roman legal scholarship in the Early Empire and, with Professor Dario Mantovani (Collège de France), a large collaborative volume tracing the circulation, use, and reception of Roman legal literature in Late Antiquity.
 This latter volume is based on the ERC-funded project REDHIS.

-I am also in the early stages of a project “Epistulae: The Correspondence of the Roman Emperors”, with Professors Serena Connolly (Rutgers University), Elsemieke Daalder (University of Münster), and Zachary Herz (University of Colorado).
-This project, which will lead to an Open Access online database, has received funding from Rutgers University and the NEH.
+(2) The correspondence of the Roman emperors, especially in the second and third centuries CE.
+I am in the early stages of a collaborative project “Epistulae: The Correspondence of the Roman Emperors”, with Professors Serena Connolly (Rutgers University), Elsemieke Daalder (University of Münster), and Zachary Herz (University of Colorado, Boulder).
+This project, which will lead to an Open Access online database, has received funding from Rutgers University, the Semple Fund, and the NEH.

 Education